moshekaplan/wireshark_investigators_pack/README.md

 This lua script adds a collection of custom commands for investigating network traffic during incident response.

-# Pre-requisities:
+# Prerequisities:
-Needs to be running Wireshark 4.2 (which has merged https://gitlab.com/wireshark/wireshark/-/merge_requests/1500)
+Needs to be running Wireshark 4.2.
+Some features only available on Windows.

 # Quick Usage
 Run wireshark from the CLI as `wireshark -X lua_script:path/to/hunt_pack.lua`